yeyopepe/Many.Validators/README.md

 }
 ```

-You can use it in your code to validate it content in serveral ways:
+You can validate itself and properties' values in several ways:
 ```
 public void DoSomething(NotNull<YourObject> param) //This line checks if param itself is not null {
     var otherParamsToCheck = new string[]{param.Id, param.Data};

-    //You can validate params and get an exception if any fails validation or...
+    //You can validate params and get an exception if any of them is not valid or...
     NotNull<string>.Validate(otherParamsToCheck);

-    //...you can validate params and get the result with no exceptions
+    //...you can validate params and get the whole result with no exceptions

-    //Get all errors
+    //1.Get all errors
     var result = NotNull<string>.IsValid(otherParamsToCheck, out string[] errors);

-    //Get and stop after first error
+    //2.Get and stop after first error
     result = NotNull<string>.IsValid(otherParamsToCheck, out string error);
 }
 ```